 Internal, external monitoring activities to be carried out during the Project and completion audit to be carried out one year after finalisation of compensation and livelihood restoration are planned for RAP Addendum monitoring.
-Details are provided below:
+Additionally, the Project Company will contact the relevant households for people who could not be reached during the fieldwork and for parcel information whose details could not be noted.
+The missing PAPs will be interviewed on socioeconomic status and expected impact through face-to-face interviews or telephone interviews.
+The details on monitoring strategy and actions are provided below: